CristinaMarilena/to-remember-as-a-developer/README.md

 Java Platform
 1 .
 Why is Java so popular?

+Not to be confused with JavaScript, this general-purpose language was designed to be easier to use than C++, which was a notoriously complex language.
+90% of the Fortune 500 companies have since used Java to develop desktop apps and website backend systems.

+Java is a highly portable language as it must be executed through a cross-platform compatible Java Virtual Machine (JVM).Furthermore, Android apps are also developed using Java since the Android Operating System runs on a Java language environment.

 2 .
 What is platform independence?

+The meaning of platform independent is that, the java source code can run on all operating systems.
+A program is written in a language which is a human readable language.
+It may contain words, phrases etc which the machine does not understand.
+For the source code to be understood by the machine, it needs to be in a language understood by machines, typically a machine-level language.
+So, here comes the role of a compiler.
+The compiler converts the high-level language (human language) into a format understood by the machines.
+Therefore, a compiler is a program that translates the source code for another program from a programming language into executable code.
+This executable code may be a sequence of machine instructions that can be executed by the CPU directly, or it may be an intermediate representation that is interpreted by a virtual machine.
+This intermediate representation in Java is the Java Byte Code.

+Step by step Execution of Java Program:

+Whenever, a program is written in JAVA, the javac compiles it.
+The result of the JAVA compiler is the .class file or the bytecode and not the machine native code (unlike C compiler).
+The bytecode generated is a non-executable code and needs an interpreter to execute on a machine.
+This interpreter is the JVM and thus the Bytecode is executed by the JVM.
+And finally program runs to give the desired output.

 3 .
 What is bytecode?

+Bytecode is object-oriented programming (OOP) code compiled to run on a virtual machine (VM) instead of a central processing unit (CPU).
+The VM transforms program code into readable machine language for the CPU because platforms utilize different code interpretation techniques.
+A VM converts bytecode for platform interoperability, but bytecode is not platform-specific.

+Bytecode is in a compiled Java programming language format and has the .class extension executed by Java Virtual Machine (JVM).

 4 .
 Compare JDK vs JVM vs JRE